 This unfortunate time causes many to become filled with anxiety or fear due to the unknown.
 New procedures have been implemented and then updated continuously to reflect the latest recommendations.

 Employers and employees are constantly keeping up-to-date with how they can help hopeful adoptive parents make their dreams come true.
 Navigating these new waters is tricky.
 Therefore, hopeful adoptive parents are encouraged to continue their plans of adoption amid the crisis.
-The outcome of an adoption may not be exactly as dreamed or may not be finalized during the original timeline.
+The outcome of adoption may not be exactly as dreamed or may not be finalized during the original timeline.
 However, there is still hope that one day all these families will report their unification with their adopted children among a pandemic.

 The Dream Come True